samdf96/UVic-Astronomy-LaTex-Template/README.md

 - `verbatim`: <https://ctan.org/pkg/verbatim>
   - provides verbatim environments for the display of code-style content
 - `graphics`: <https://ctan.org/pkg/graphics>
-  - accomodates the inclusion of graphics in documents
+  - accommodates the inclusion of graphics in documents
 - `graphicx`: <https://ctan.org/pkg/graphicx>
-  - extension of the graphics package
+  - an extension of the graphics package
 - `layout`: <https://ctan.org/pkg/layout>
   - shows a summary of the layout of the current document, helpful for de-bugging formatting
 - `changebar`: <https://ctan.org/pkg/changebar>